beccam/katakoda-scenarios/nodejs/step1.md

 `node`{{execute}}

-## Now that the REPL is running ,let's configure our connection to the instance.
+## Now that the REPL is running, let's configure our connection to the instance.